READYCELL KITS APPLICATIONS

 Say goodbye to outdated colorimetric assays!

-Our new application notes on CacoReady plates will show you how to accurately predict and stratify intestinal toxicity using cutting-edge methods like TEER and LY paracellular flux.Ā
+Our new application notes on CacoReady plates will show you how to accurately predict and stratify intestinal compound toxicity evaluating the TEER value and the LY paracellular flux, two relevant indicators of the cell barrier integrity.

 CELL TOXICITY ASSAY